jth-kim/jth-kim.github.io/README.md

 ## About

-I'm a Statistical Methodologist at the ABS
+I'm a Statistical Methodologist at the ABS.

-Pure Maths background - studied at USYD
+Pure Maths background - studied at The University of Sydney.